 with agreement of the designated CCRC VR counselor, transfers the customer's electronic case file within two days of the admission date to CCRC VR counselor; and

-reviews and prepares the paper case file and mails it to CCRC VR counselor within 15 days of the admission date.
+prepares the paper case file and mails it to CCRC VR counselor within 15 days of the admission date.

 If extenuating circumstances could adversely affect the transfer of a case, CCRC supervisor and VR Supervisor jointly determine how to proceed.

-For guidelines on transferring cases, see D-300: Records Management and D-303: Transfer of Cases and Caseloads.
+For guidelines on transferring cases, see D-304: Transfer of Cases and Caseloads.